RedFroggy/keycloak-event-listener-sns/README.md

 with docker-compose:
 1. package the code with aws dependencies, use maven 'docker-compose' profile to package
-1. create .env file and add your own aws informations, see environment key in docker-compose

 ```bash
 mvn package -P docker-compose
 docker-compose up -d
 ```

+1. create .env file and add your own aws informations, put in `environment` of docker-compose file the corresponding key and secret key names.

 ## How to use it